Becoming You With Julie

 Can I make this an iced pumpkin chai latte?

-Yes!
-Let the brewed chai cool, then mix with chilled pumpkin milk and pour over ice.
+Yes.
+Let the chai and pumpkin milk cool completely, then combine and pour over ice.

 What's the best milk for a pumpkin chai latte?